huijing/huijing.github.io/_posts/2016-11-07-chinese-web-typography.md

 I also changed the text from Simplified Chinese to Traditional Chinese, this is more of a personal style preference.
 For Traditional Chinese fonts, the punctuation is positioned in the middle of the bounding box, while Simplified Chinese fonts have the punctuation skewed to the left-bottom corner.
 I felt it looked better for the punctuation to be centred for the vertical layout.
 Besides, it's more common to see Traditional Chinese laid out vertically than Simplified Chinese anyway.

-I found out that if you don't explicitly set a Traditional Chinese font, the punctuation will always be in the Simplified Chinese style (spent way too much time figuring this one out <span class="emoji">&#x1F62D;</span>).
+I found out that if you don't explicitly set a Traditional Chinese font, the punctuation will always be in the Simplified Chinese style (spent way too much time figuring this one out <span class="emoji" role="img" tabindex="0" aria-label="loudly crying face">&#x1F62D;</span>).
 If you read the previous section on Chinese web fonts, you'll know that custom fonts are huge.
 So system fonts are preferable.
 I chose to use 黑体 (Chinese version of sans-serif) as the body font.
 Font stack looks like this:

 <pre><code class="language-css">body {
   font-family: "Microsoft JhengHei", "微軟正黑體", "Heiti TC", "黑體-繁", sans-serif;